 The Renal Medicine & Hypertension rotation is a combined consultative, nephrology and hypertension, teaching rotation.
 Patients on the renal medicine service include patients with either acute or chronic renal problems, excluding newly transplant patients.
 The renal fellow is responsible for teaching medical housestaff, and is encouraged to prepare short lectures at attending rounds, covering basic renal problems.
 During this rotation, fellows are also on-call for inpatient hypertension consults at NewYork-Presbyterian/Weill Cornell Medicine.
 The fellow has the opportunity to evaluate and manage patients with primary and secondary hypertension, obstetric hypertension, hypertension associated with aortic dissection, and all hypertensive urgencies and emergencies.

-Dialysis and Apheresis at NewYork-Presbyterian Hospital (three months):
+Dialysis and Apheresis at NewYork-Presbyterian Hospital (two months):

 The acute hemodialysis unit has ten acute dialysis stations as well apheresis stations.
 During this rotation fellows gain experience in all aspects of inpatient dialysis (excluding intensive care units) as well as inpatient apheresis for renal and non-renal conditions.

 Critical Care Nephrology at NewYork-Presbyterian Hospital (one month):

 This rotation includes managing patients with cardio-renal syndrome who are admitted in the ICU as well as kidney-related issues in surgical patients.
 Rotations in the ICU will include learning about all aspects of continuous renal replacement therapy.

 Fellows have the opportunity to do one month of an elective rotation.
 This includes, but is not limited to, rotations at the immunogenetics and tissue typing laboratory, renal pathology, Hypertension, Outpatient Dialysis (home, PD, nocturnal), Nuclear Medicine and Radiology.